Rahafalhazmi/pdsnd_github/README.md

 Bike share project

 ### Description
-In this project, I used Python to explored data related to bikeshare systems for three major cities in the United States.
+In this project, I used Python to explored data related to bikeshare systems for three major cities in the United States which is New York, Chicago and Washington.
 I performed data wrangling to unify the format of data from the three systems, also I computed descriptive statistics and visualized the data.

 ### Files used
 I used many data files for each city.